-Key outcomes for the 2021 Financial Year include:
+Key outcomes for the 2022 Financial Year include:

-- Underlying EBITDA, NPBT, NPAT is up on last year even though revenues are down.
-The reason they are up despite the drop in revenues is due to reduced overheads during the year, in particular staff costs, and government grants received. - Net debt decreased by almost \$4m from FY2020 as a result of principal repayments and repayment of overdraft from 2020.
+- Underlying EBITDA, NPBT, NPAT is down on last year even though revenues are up.
+The reason they are down despite the increase in revenues is due to a large increase in salary and related costs as a result of restoring salary levels to pre Covid 19 levels.
+Also, government grants received during the year were largely reduced compared to 2021 which negatively impacted EBITDA, NPBT, NPAT. - Net debt increased by almost \$1.79m from FY2021 as a result of an increase in the overdraft from 2021 of approximately \$1.94m.